andream16/algorithms/dynamic_programming/boom_baby/README.md

 Languages
 =========

-To provide a Java solution, edit HeyIAlreadyDidThat.java To provide a Python solution, edit solution.py
+To provide a Java solution, edit Solution.java
+To provide a Python solution, edit solution.py

 Test cases